-Hong Kong police arrest six from independent news outlet, intensifying crackdown on the press
+Hong Kong police arrest six linked to independent news outlet, intensifying crackdown on the press

-The executives arrested include Stand News’ acting chief editor Patrick Lam, along with the singer Denise Ho and prominent lawyer and former lawmaker Margaret Ng, who were both former board members of Stand News.
-Police also detained Ronson Chan, Stand News’ deputy assignment editor, who is also the chair of Hong Kong Journalists Association, to assist with the investigation, local media reported.
-Chan attempted to live-stream the raid when police arrived at his door, until officers told him to stop.
+Those arrested include the acting chief editor Patrick Lam, along with the singer Denise Ho and the lawyer and former lawmaker Margaret Ng, who were both former board members of Stand News.
+Police also detained Ronson Chan, Stand News’ deputy assignment editor, who is the chair of the Hong Kong Journalists Association, to assist with the investigation, local media reported.
+Chan tried to live-stream the raid when police arrived at his door, until officers told him to stop.

 More than 200 police officers were also deployed to Stand News’ offices with a warrant that allowed them to search and seize any journalistic materials.